Colonie Police officers seize large quantity of fentanyl

 Winn says his department and others have seen a steep increase in overdose calls.

 “Fentanyl is the primary drug we are seeing coming back in our toxicology for our fatal drug overdoses.
-It was heroin and not it is the presence of fentanyl there, ” said Winn.
+It was heroin, and now it is the presence of fentanyl there, ” said Winn.

 He says he belives this batch of fentanyl alone could have cost lives.